dice-group/IGUANA/docs/configuration/queries.md

 - `SELECT * WHERE {?s <http://prop/1> ?o . ?o <http://exa.com> "12"}`
 - `SELECT * WHERE {?s <http://prop/2> ?o . ?o <http://exa.com> "1234"}`

+If the `save` attribute is set to `true`, the instances will be saved in a separate file in the same directory as the query patterns.
+If the query patterns are stored in a folder, the instances will be saved in the parent directory.